MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-setting-up-and-using-a-purchase-approval-workflow.md

 ## Story

-Sean is a super user at CRONUS.
-He creates two approval users.
+Sean is a super user at CRONUS and creates two approval users.
 One is Alicia who represents a purchasing agent.
-The other is himself representing Alicia's approver.
-Sean then gives himself unlimited purchase approval rights and specifies that he'll receive notifications by internal note as soon as a relevant event occurs.
+The other is Sean themself, representing Alicia's approver.
+Sean then gives themself unlimited purchase approval rights and specifies that they'll receive notifications by internal note as soon as a relevant event occurs.
 Finally, Sean creates the required approval workflow as a copy of the existing *Purchase Order Approval Workflow* template, leaves all existing event conditions and response options unchanged, and then enables the workflow.

 To test the approval workflow, Sean signs in to [!INCLUDE[prod_short](includes/prod_short.md)] as Alicia and then requests approval of a purchase order.
-Sean then signs in as himself, sees the note in his Role Center, follows the link to the approval request for the purchase order, and approves the request.
+Sean then signs in as themself, sees the note in the Role Center, follows the link to the approval request for the purchase order, and approves the request.

 ## Users